TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 The following reasons can cause unwanted blocking:

 - Group update operation(like **update_recordset**) in X++.
 Check this [article](https://denistrunin.com/understanding-sql-blocking/) that explains the problem in detail.
 To resolve this, you need either replace "**update_recordset**" with "**while select forupdate**" or adjust indexes
 - Blocking escalation - if you modify more than 5000 records in one transaction sometimes, SQL Server decides to escalate the blocking level.
-If you have a lot of memory, you can disable this behaviour, but first, check that you really need to update all records in one transaction.
+If you have a lot of memory, you can disable this behaviour(ALTER TABLE myTable set (LOCK_ESCALATION = DISABLE)), but first, check that you really need to update all records in one transaction.

 A great instrument to deal with the blocking is to enable AX long SQL statements tracing(see above) - in this case, you will see the statement, user and actual operation(by using X++ stack trace).